sonsofcrypto/web3wallet/README.md

 - [] Under construction wireframe
 - [] Add theme option to settings
 	- [] Theme picker module
+- [] Tab bar icons are not showing until first tap on the tab.
+Dont know why
 - [] Add swipe to delete to wallets scree
 - [] Add under construction with animation